yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 This document is a companion document to {{!RFC8739}}.
 To avoid duplication, we give here a bare-bones description of the motivation for this solution.
-For more details and further use cases, please refer to the introductory sections of {{!RFC8739}}.
+For more details, please refer to the introductory sections of {{!RFC8739}}.

 An Identifier Owner (IdO) has agreements